storybookjs/ember/lib/ui/README.md

 If you like to add features to the Storybook UI or fix bugs, this is the guide you need to follow.

-First of all, you can need to start the [example](./example) app to see your changes.

 ### The App

 This is a Redux app written based on the [Mantra architecture](https://github.com/kadirahq/mantra/).